 You can use the Last Successful Run field in the following ways:

-• If you don’t want Vault to transfer existing object records, set this field to the date and time when you will activate the connection.
+• If you don’t want Vault to transfer existing object records, set this field to the date and time you will activate the connection.

 • If you need to rerun every Integration Point within the Integration record, you can clear the Last Successful Run field.
 The next time an action in either Vault triggers the connection, Vault re-processes all documents or object records within the scope of that integration point.